IKEA: Packaging and bags

 Since March 2013, IKEA has stopped providing plastic bags to customers, but offers reusable bags for sale.
 The IKEA restaurants also only offer reusable plates, knives, forks, spoons, etc. Toilets in some IKEA WC-rooms have been outfitted with dual-function flushers.
 IKEA has recycling bins for compact fluorescent lamps (CFLs), energy-saving bulbs, and batteries.

 In 2001, IKEA was one of the first companies to operate its own cross-border goods trains through several countries in Europe.

 Electric vehicles

+A 100% electric IKEA delivery van at Chatham Waterfront, Kent, England.

 IKEA has expanded its sustainability plan in the UK to include electric car charge points for customers at all locations by the end of 2013.
 The effort will include Nissan and Ecotricity and promise to deliver an 80% charge in 30 minutes.

 From 2016, IKEA has only sold energy-efficient LED lightbulbs, lamps, and light fixtures.
 LED lightbulbs use as little as 15% of the power of a regular incandescent light bulb.